-Walls on the liberal city
+Walls and the liberal city of Buenos Aires

 There’s a scar just on the middle of Buenos Aires, a long east-west line dividing the city into two parts: the cauterized one, up north; the bleeding one, down south.
 Its inhabitants have traditionally considered Rivadavia Avenue as the border between the wealthy capital and the unwealthy one.
 And there’s no need to build up a fence or dig a ditch, between the two sidewalks of this street since there you’ll see the biggest abyss known to societies: money.